 In Mary Shelly's 1818 Gothic novel Frankenstein, the doctor was a brooding, philosophical scientist tragically seeking out the hidden sources of life.
-In Hammer Studios Frankenstein movies adapting Shelly's character, the doctor is a determined scientist who always finds something new to do with a corpse.
+In Hammer Studios Frankenstein movies adapting Shelly's character, the doctor is part adventurer and part-madman, a determined scientist who always finds something new to do with a corpse.

-The history of Hammer films is that they variously suffered good and bad box office results from these experiments, but with Peter Cushing having starred in six different adventures, they obviously found a good reason to put a scalpel (or saw) back into the Baron's hands each time and unleash him in a new film.
+Hammer films had good and bad box office from their various Frankenstein film expieriments.
+Usually they relied on Peter Cushing (six times) to carry the movie, always finding a good reason to put a scalpel (or saw) back into the Baron's hands each time and unleash him in a new film.

 Consequently, it is Cushing's Doctor that launches Frankenstein Created Woman along its way, as the doctor wants to discover whether there is a physical property to the human soul.
 This existential question will evolve, Hammer style, with the resurrection of a Playboy magazine model, Susan Denberg (Ms. August, 1966).
 She plays a distraught, partially disfigured tavern girl (Christina) who in shock over the sudden execution of her boyfriend, kills herself by drowning.
 Robert Morris portrays her boyfriend Hans, who is blamed, tried and executed for the killing of Christina's father.
 The father (Ivan Beavis) was actually murdered by three wealthy young men of the village, slumming at his tavern.
 Between their snobbery and reluctance to pay for their liquor, he is caned to death.